California Lutheran University MFT Program: Comprehensive Profile and Student Fit Analysis

 What This Program Says About Itself

-✓ The program offers two scheduling formats: an evening cohort in Thousand Oaks and a daytime cohort in Oxnard, per the course terms page.
+- The program offers two scheduling formats at the Thousand Oaks campus, a daytime cohort and an evening cohort, per the course terms page.

 This Program May Be a Good Fit For